blackLarks/blackLarks.github.io/source/_posts/Communication-theory.md

 ### Optimum Receiver for AWGN Channel

-For AWGN channel, we can apply the memoryless property of the channel, MAP ruleand the fact that the noise is Gaussian to derive the optimum receiver.
+For AWGN channel, we can apply the memoryless property of the channel, MAP rule and the fact that the noise is Gaussian to derive the optimum receiver.

 $$
 \hat{s} = \arg \max_{s} (P[r|s]P[s]) = \arg \max_{s} \left(\ln P[s] - \frac{|r-s|^2}{2\sigma^2}\right)